'I did not want to humiliate'

-In a BBC exclusive, Luxembourg Prime Minister Xavier Bettel said it was never his intention to humiliate Boris Johnson on Monday by holding a press conference without him.
+In a BBC exclusive interview, Luxembourg Prime Minister Xavier Bettel said it was never his intention to humiliate Boris Johnson on Monday by holding a press conference without him.

 Mr Bettel strongly denied his press conference next to an empty podium with a union flag behind it - was an ambush or planned in any way.